 in Victoria Road, Queen’s Park won 1-0.
 Hampden

 Queen’s Park had been scheduled to play Notts County at Hampden Park on the following Saturday but they had to telegraph the English side on the Thursday evening to say that the game could not be played due to the state of the ground.
+Simultaneously, Notts County sent Queen's a telegram saying that, owing to the bad weather, they thought it better not to travel north.

 The Scottish Cup third round tie against Rovers at